Action-Sufficient Goal Representations: Method: Actor-Based Goal Representations and Approximate Action Sufficiency

 \subsection{Actor-Based Goal Representations}

 We capture the training-time access to $G$ by structuring the full architecture of the low-level policy as:

 where $\phi$ is a goal encoder learned jointly with the policy head parameters $\theta$.
-We train $(\theta,\phi)$ jointly by minimizing the negative log-likelihood (NLL) loss\footnote{For exposition, we assume expert data sampled from the optimal goal-conditioned action law $P(A\mid S,G)$.
-While direct access to such an oracle unavailable, this is approximately realized in practice by advantage-weighted regression (AWR) objectives that concentrate probability mass on near-optimal actions.}:
+We train $(\theta,\phi)$ jointly by minimizing the negative log-likelihood (NLL) loss \footnote{For ease of exposition, we assume expert data sampled from the optimal goal-conditioned action law $P(A\mid S,G)$.
+While direct access to such an oracle is unavailable, this is approximated in practice by AWR \eqref{eq:awr} objectives that concentrate probability mass on near-optimal actions.}:

 Importantly, the low-level policy accesses the full goal $G$ \textbf{only during training} to learn $(\theta, \phi)$.
 At deployment, we detach the encoder $\phi$, and the policy $\pi_\theta$ conditions directly on a subgoal representation $Z_{\mathrm{sub}}$ predicted by the high-level policy, rather than on the true final goal.